gladiola/blog/_drafts/2019-12-15-coffeehouse.markdown

 Why is this a continuous, circular reference?
 Because `cat` keeps reading until it hits EOF, or "end of file."
 >If file is a UNIX domain socket, cat connects to it and then reads it until EOF.  \[[29]\]

+So, it'll be continuously reading out into the shell and the connection will be continuously redirecting into the `fifo` through a pipe.
+Given these ideas, we can build our usual bind and reverse shells in FreeBSD.
+Later, we'll use them as a communications mechanism among our jails.